-Every year I make several fruitcakes, a couple for us and extras to be given as a gifts for friends and family.
+Every year I make several fruitcakes, a couple for us and extras to be given as gifts for friends and family.
 If you like fruitcake, or even if you don't, give Free Range Fruitcake-Alton Brown a try.
 It really is delicious.
-It is nothing like the cardboard cake with candied fruit in the Christmas tins.
+It is nothing like the cardboard version with candied fruit in the Christmas tins.

 People are either fruitcake lovers or fruitcake haters.
 I am a fruitcake lover, especially this fruitcake.
 Over the years, I have made, tweaked, and served Alton Brown's Free Range Fruitcake every Christmas.